NavaneethakrishnanKannan/fdk-fintech-app-node/README.md

 Customer Support Application

 ## About The App
-Enhance Fintech Support Management App is designed to empower support staff by providing them with a comprehensive tool to efficiently resolve customer queries and issues.
+Enhanced Fintech Support Management App is designed to empower support staff by providing them with a comprehensive tool to efficiently resolve customer queries and issues.

 # Environment vars
 This project uses the following environment variables: